Steps to Apply

 One Undergraduate Recommendation for Teacher Education Forms

-- An electronic Recommendation will be provided by your ED 302 (MU 244 or ED 501 respectively) Introduction to Education instructor.
+- An electronic Teacher Recommendation & Interview Form will be provided by your ED 302 (MU 244 or ED 501 respectively) Introduction to Education instructor.
 (If you have taken Introduction to Education in a previous semester, another Professional Studies instructor will provide your recommendation.)

 Undergraduates will complete a minimum of 54 semester hours in which at least 48 semester hours are in the general studies area.